-Through the company intranet, http://intranet.corp.oncor.com: Once you are on the intranet, follow these steps:
+Through the company intranet, https://intranet.corp.oncor.com: Once you are on the intranet, follow these steps:

 - > Click the Quick Connect down arrow,

-- > Click UltiPro,
+- > Click myHR Connection,

 - > Enter your Oncor email address and corporate password, and

 - > Click Sign In.

-You will not need to to create a user name or register as a first time user.
+You will not need to create a user name or register as a first time user.

-Oncor HR Service Center: 1.888.565.8803
+Oncor Benefits Center: 1.833.253.4927

-Member Service Representatives available Monday through Friday from 7:30 a.m. to 5:30 p.m.
-CST
+Member Service Representatives available Monday through Friday from 8 a.m. to 5 p.m.
+CST fe Qualified es Life Events Plan Administration Glossary